an image showing the positive impacts of transformational leadership

 You already have a leadership style — it’s the approach you default to when you’re in the driver’s seat, whether you’re leading a team or a project.

-Here’s the good news: You can change your leadership style, as long as you’re intentional about your behaviors and choices.
+Here’s the good news: You can change your leadership style (or, in the case of situational leadership, adapt your approach to certain circumstances).
+To do so, you need to be intentional about your behaviors and choices.
 If you’re eager to embody more transformational leadership characteristics, here are a few strategies to help.

 1. Know where you’re headed